CarsonSSk/E-Academy_WebApp_UI/README.md

 - different user accounts for the different types of users
 - a request system which allows for receiving and attribution of requests

+More core features to be discussed and added later.

 ## Team Members
 - student name - id - github name